 - Some ginger grated (optional)

-- A glass of water
+- A glass of hot (or warm) water

 Squeeze the lemon into the water and stir in the ginger and drink.
 This is an effective method to treat a headache at home while pregnant.

-11. Lavender Oil
+10. Lavender Oil

 Lavender oil also relaxes and soothes the skin.
 Therefore, massaging some oil onto the forehead can help reduce the pain.

-Additional Tips To Relieve Pregnancy Headaches
+Additional Tips to Relieve Pregnancy Headaches

 - Have small meals throughout the day and ensure that you are consuming enough proteins.

-- Put Epsom salts in your bath water and take a warm bath to relax
+- Put Epsom salts in your bath water and take a warm bath to relax.

 - Try acupuncture to relieve the stress points of your body.

-- Exercise regularly but gently.
+- Exercise regularly but don’t overdo.

-- The pain becomes unbearable and medications utmost required.
+- The pain becomes unbearable.

 - If a headache is accompanied by a blurry vision or pain in the upper right abdomen and swelling in hands and face.

-- A headache starts after six months of pregnancy, which might be a sign of toxaemia and pre-eclampsia.
+- A headache starts after six months of pregnancy, which might be a sign of toxaemia and preeclampsia.